MayurMadhav/RealTimeCrackDetection/README.md

 ### Why Laplacian Filter & Contour Analysis?

-In the Real-Time Crack Detection project, we opted for a specific approach utilizing the Laplacian Filter and Contour Analysis for several compelling reasons:
+In the Real-Time Crack Detection project, I opted for a specific approach utilizing the Laplacian Filter and Contour Analysis for several compelling reasons:

 1. **Enhancing Crack Visibility**: The Laplacian Filter is renowned for its ability to enhance edges and details in an image.
 By applying this filter, we can effectively accentuate the edges of cracks within captured frames.
 This enhancement ensures that even subtle cracks become more visible, allowing for precise detection.